Black War: Crisis years (1825–1831)

 George Arthur, governor of the colony since May 1824, had issued a proclamation on his arrival that placed Aboriginal people under the protection of British law and threatened prosecution for anyone who murdered them.
 Two Aboriginal men were hanged in September 1826 for the murder of three colonists and Arthur hoped that this would deter further attacks on colonists.
 But between September and November 1826 six more colonists were murdered, taking the number of colonists killed in the conflict to 36 since 1823.
 The Colonial Times newspaper advocated the removal of all Aboriginal people from the settled districts to an island in the Bass Strait, warning: "if not, they will be hunted down like wild beasts, and destroyed!"

 On 29 November 1826, Arthur issued a notice authorising settlers to treat hostile Aboriginal groups as open enemies and to use arms to force them from the settled districts.
 He also deployed additional soldiers and police to these areas.
 The Colonial Times saw this as a declaration of war on Aboriginal people in the settled districts.
 Historian Lyndall Ryan argues that Arthur intended to force the surrender of the hostile Aboriginal tribes.
 Clements states that the November proclamation failed to clarify when it was legal for settlers to kill Aboriginal people.

 Over the summer of 1826–27, warriors from the Big River, Oyster Bay and North Midlands nations killed a number of stock-keepers on farms.
 The colonists responded with reprisal raids, in which many Aboriginal people were killed.
-On 8 December 1826, a group led by Kickerterpoller threatened a farm overseer at Bank Hill farm at Orielton, near Richmond; the following day soldiers from the 40th Regiment killed 14 Oyster Bay people and captured another nine, including Kickerterpoller.
+On 8 December 1826, a group led by Kikatapula threatened a farm overseer at Bank Hill farm at Orielton, near Richmond; the following day soldiers from the 40th Regiment killed 14 Oyster Bay people and captured another nine, including Kikatapula.

 In April 1827, two shepherds were killed at a farm at Mount Augusta, south of Launceston, and a pursuit party launched a reprisal attack at dawn on an Aboriginal camp, killing up to 40 Aboriginal men, women and children.
 In May 1827, a group of Oyster Bay Aboriginal people killed a stock-keeper at Great Swanport near Swansea.
 A pursuit party of soldiers, police and civilians later attacked an Aboriginal camp killing at least six people.